• Skip to primary navigation

 • Add the chicken and stir till it turns opaque (no pink should be visible).

-• Add all the whole spices to a cheesecloth and tie the ends to create a sachet. (see notes)
+• While you wait, add all the whole spices to a cheesecloth and tie the ends to create a sachet. (see notes).

 • Uncover the chicken, and cook on high till all the water evaporates.